Home | About Us | Available Horses | Assisted Placements | Ambassador Award

 Are you committed?

 We are committed to making the best possible match between horse and rider.
 We do stand behind our horses, but cannot foresee all future circumstances.
 We expect all adopters to have a strong commitment to all of the responsibilities that horse ownership entails- financial, time, and otherwise.
 If you run into a problem with your new horse, we expect that you will pursue any and all options to continue to provide the horse with a good home, to include different training approaches, shoeing, care, etc. If you do encounter a situation where you feel you can no longer provide the proper home for your adopted horse, or if the horse develops some physical issue, call us and we will try to help you solve the problem or give you suggestions for the placement or resale of your horse.
-We cannot simply take a horse back at any time because some circumstance has changed for the adopter or because a physical condition has developed.
+We cannot simply take a horse back at any time without notice because some circumstance has changed for the adopter or because a physical condition has developed.
+We will do our best to help you place the horse or take it back in a timely fashion.
+We do not want our horses where they are not wanted.
 Remember, we have limited space and generally have a waiting list of horses wanting to come in, horses that might otherwise go to slaughter if we can't take them-- as well as those horses awaiting a cruel and horrifying fate EVERY Monday at the livestock auction.
 Our track record has been excellent, with only about 2% of our adopted horses needing to be rehomed for one reason or another.
 Call us and talk to us and we will work together towards a solution that will work for all involved--- most of all, the horse!

 We understand that riders advance, or change their goals, or circumstances may change, necessitating the sale of the horse down the road.
 We request, though, that you notify MidAtlantic Horse Rescue in advance if you decide to sell one of our adoptees in the future.